Your landlord must deal with your application within the timescales set out below. If they don’t, you could get a further reduction on the sale price.

 3. If you don’t get a response to your first notice within 1 month, you should complete an ‘Operative notice of delay’ form (RTB8) and send it to your landlord.
 Once you have sent that, your landlord may have to refund rent monies paid during the delay period – you must continue to pay rent.
 Any amount relevant to the delay period(s) will be deducted when the sale is completed.
 Payments in respect of council tax or service charges do not count as rent.

 It’s usually quite rare that things would get to this stage.
-But if you are still having problems or disputes over delays, you could raise a complaint through your landlord’s formal complaints procedure or ask the Ministry of Housing, Communities and Local Government for further advice.
+But if you are still having problems or disputes over delays, you could raise a complaint through your landlord’s formal complaints procedure or ask the Department for Levelling Up, Housing and Communities for further advice.
 You may also want to contact the Citizens Advice Bureau for more information.

 Delays – Notice to Complete